sparshmaheshwari11/LNMInteract/README.md

 - User registration and login
 - Authentication using JWT Tokens
 - Story searching  and pagination
-- CRUD operations (Story create, read, update and delete)
+- CRUD operations (Story Create, Read, Update and Delete)
 - Upload user ımages and story ımages to the server
-- Liking  stories to show our view
+- Liking stories to show user engagement.
 - Skeleton loading effect
 - Responsive Design